 Our world is as divided as it has ever been.

-Our neighborhoods and dinner tables, our political parties and public schools.
-Anywhere people gather together, that environment will soon begin to organize itself by one of the primary laws of nature-- birds of a feather flock together.
+Anywhere people gather together--our neighborhoods and dinner tables, our political parties and public schools--that environment will soon begin to organize itself by one of the primary laws of nature, "birds of a feather flock together".

-We believe that Jesus Christ came to heal us.
-To heal all of our sinful, broken relationships and to reconcile us fully, both to God and to one another, to make a family where once there were enemies.
-That’s what we believe the church is supposed to be: an uncommon family, bound together by faith in Christ, and reflecting all the beautiful diversity that makes us who we are.
+We believe that Jesus Christ came to heal us: to heal all of our sinful broken relationships, to reconcile us fully to God and to one another, and to make a family where once there were enemies.
+That’s what we believe the church is supposed to be--an uncommon family, bound together by faith in Christ, and reflecting all the beautiful diversity that makes us who we are.